jahnin/actron-air-esp32/README.md

 ### Gotcha
 In the circuit above, I'm dropping the 19v from the power line to 2.822v.
 The ESP32 C3 Supermini is able to decode the pulses accurately when the voltage is below 3v.
-The example from [johnf/actron-air-esphome](https://github.com/johnf/actron-air-esphome) drops the voltage to 3.3v, which is the max voltage that ESP32 C3 Supermini can work with.
+The project [johnf/actron-air-esphome](https://github.com/johnf/actron-air-esphome) drops the voltage to 3.3v, which is the max voltage that ESP32 C3 Supermini can work with.
 The bits were not accurate.
 I had a lot of 1's in the bitstream.

 ## ESP32 Interrupt Service Routine (ISR)
 The Interrupt Service Routine (ISR) captures the timing of signal edges.
 Since most pulse-encoded protocols (like IR remotes, DHT sensors, or PWM signals) rely on the duration of "High" and "Low" states, the goal is to measure the time elapsed between state changes.